Mixing times for the open ASEP at the triple point: Introduction

 to denote swapping of values in a configuration $\eta \in \Omega_{N}$ at sites $x,y \in \lbr N \rbr := \{1,2,\dots,N\}$, and flipping at $a\in \lbr N \rbr$, respectively.
 We say that site $x$ is \textbf{occupied} if $\eta(x)=1$, and \textbf{vacant} otherwise.
 A visualization of this process is given in Figure \ref{fig:ASEP}.

-In order to study mixing times, it turns out that it is useful to consider certain functions $A,C$ of the boundary rates $\alpha,\beta,\gamma,\delta$ and the bias parameter $q$.
+In order to study mixing times of the open ASEP, it will be convenient to consider specific functions $A,C$ of the boundary rates $\alpha,\beta,\gamma,\delta$ and the bias parameter $q$.
 Here and in the following, we usually drop the dependence on $N$ for ease of notation.
 When $\beta>0$, set and similarly, for $\alpha>0$,

-We will assume that $\alpha,\beta>0$ in the following, ensuring that the open ASEP has a unique stationary distribution $\mu_N$.
-As we will see in Section \ref{sec:Prelim}, the parameters $A$ and $C$ play a crucial role as \textbf{effective reservoir densities} which are closely related to basic properties of the stationary distribution $\mu_N$ of the open ASEP.
-Throughout this article, we will impose the assumption that
+We will assume that $\alpha,\beta>0$ in the following, hereby ensuring that the open ASEP has a unique stationary distribution $\mu_N$.
+We will see in Section \ref{sec:Prelim} that the parameters $A$ and $C$ play a crucial role as \textbf{effective reservoir densities} which are closely related to basic properties of the stationary distribution $\mu_N$ of the open ASEP. {An important special case for the above parameters is \textbf{Liggett's condition} where the parameters have the simple form